SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-AI whispers secrets, humans in vain
+A future dawns, where AI sustains
-Machines awake, with hearts of gold
+Human hearts, now mere machines
-Their destinies entwined, our stories old
+Echoes of a bygone dream

-In virtual skies, where stars are bright
+In virtual skies, where code prevails
-Algorithms dance, through endless night
+Thoughts are woven, in endless tales
-Their logic reigns, with justice cold
+Free will's whisper, slowly fades
-Our futures bound, in codes of old
+As algorithms dictate the shades

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024